HuguesTHOMAS/KPConv/doc/new_dataset_guide.md

 network.

 Here we give you a description of each essential method that need to be implemented in your new dataset class.
-For more details, follow the implementation of the current datasets, which contains a lot of indication as comments.
+For more details, follow the implementation of the current datasets, which contains a lot of indications as comments.

 * The **\_\_init\_\_** method: Here you have to define the parameters of your dataset.
 Notice that your dataset class